The UK government have recently mandated the use of E10 unleaded as the primary fuel being sold on forecourts, replacing the previous standard of E5.

 All classic cars can run on E10, all will need some changes to be made, with some needing more than others, but some effects can be mitigated by increased maintenance and sensible storage.

-Water in the fuel is a big contributor to corrosion, especially with E10, so taking extra care to make sure none enters the system is an easy step to prevent damage.
+Water in the fuel is a big contributor to corrosion, especially with E10, so taking extra care to make sure none enters the system is an easy step to reduce damage.
 It's not unusual for the odd drop to fall in if it's raining hard, or the car is wet when filling up, but drying the bodywork around the filler and using a station with good cover can go a long way to help.

-E5 fuel is expected to be retained in forecourts for the foreseeable future, however, it may only be in the form of super-unleaded, which has its own price effect and of course, E5 will be phased out over longer period.
+E5 fuel is expected to be retained in forecourts for the foreseeable future, however, it may only be in the form of super-unleaded, which has its own price effect and of course, E5 will be phased out completely over longer period.

 Copyright © 2021 Hawk Classics - All Rights Reserved.